Tips to Stay Safe When Operating a Hydraulic Press

 While presses are capable of a variety of functions, not many other machines can do what a press does — or, at least, not nearly as effectively or on such a large scale.
 Pneumatic and hydraulic presses work similarly but have a few large differences that set them apart.

 Pneumatic actuators rely on air compression for their motion.
 Hydraulic actuators use compressed oils.
-The oils don't delay movement and offer a far higher pounds-per-square-inch (psi) capability, making hydraulics more effective at tackling heavy-duty jobs.
+The oils do not delay movement and offer a far higher pressure capability, making hydraulics more effective at tackling heavy-duty jobs.

 There are several different types of hydraulic press systems, all with unique capabilities and uses.
-The most typical machines you'll see in industrial settings include:
+The most typical machines you will see in industrial settings include:

 How Hydraulic Press Systems Can Fail

-Unfortunately, hydraulic presses aren't foolproof.
+Unfortunately, hydraulic presses are not foolproof.
 Over time and with heavy use, presses can become damaged or worn in crucial areas.
 They need regular maintenance and care if you expect top performance and years of functionality.

 There are several common issues with hydraulic presses, potentially resulting in a broken machine or bodily injury.
 These include:

-• Neglect: A machine is only as good as its weakest part.
+- Neglect: A machine is only as good as its weakest part.
 Without proper care and regular inspection, machines can fail for any number of reasons.
-Any issue left unrepaired or part left unreplaced can worsen with further use, creating risk for full press failure.
+Any issue left unrepaired or part left unreplaced can worsen with further use, creating a risk for full press failure.

 In many cases, full machine failure can cause your press to become permanently inoperable.
 More seriously, it can severely injure workers.
 Accidents caused by faulty machinery — especially a hydraulic press — can result in minor to fatal injury.

 Hydraulic presses are tools, not toys.
-And like any tool, if improperly used, they can cause accidents — sometimes even if you think you're being safe.
+And like any tool, if improperly used, they can cause accidents — sometimes even if you think you are being safe.

 Due to the nature of the hydraulic press and its functions, the most common workplace injuries involve hands and fingers.
 Pinching and crushing incidents are common.
-Using a press requires workers to place and shift metal in the area under the ram or near the bending point, exposing them directly to a high-risk scenario.
+Using a press requires workers to place and shift metal near the bending point or in the area under the ram.
+These applications directly expose operators to a high-risk scenario.
 Approximately 49% of power press injuries result in amputation.

 So, what are the hazards of a hydraulic press?
 Catastrophic failures can cause unexpected dangers like:

-Press brakes, in particular, have one of the highest rates of injury, causing more than 350 reported incidents of amputations per year.
+Press brakes, in particular, can be extremely dangerous — 83% of reported injuries happen where the press brake is not protected by safety measures.
 The press brakes' complicated configuration often requires operators to reach around the machine's safety device.
 When bending metal sheets with small surface areas, the operator must position their fingers within very close proximity to the point of bending.
 Even when the device is used properly, the risk of injury is high.

-The Best Hydraulic Press Precaution & Safety Tips
+The Best Hydraulic Press Precaution and Safety Tips

 As a business owner or machinist, you care about the safety of your hydraulic press operators.
 In order to lower the occupational risks for workers, you need to follow our hydraulic press safety rules and keep up with: